wing5wong/artisan-whs-static/source/_events/2025-06-17_student-achievement-conferences-students-released-at-2pm.md

 date: 2025-07-24T08:17:00+12:00
 ---
 WHANGANUI HIGH SCHOOL
 STUDENT ACHIEVEMENT CONFERENCES

+BOOKINGS CLOSE TODAY AT 5PM, Tuesday 22 July.

+To book an interview click on the following link:
+👉 <https://www.schoolinterviews.co.nz/>
+('Event Code' is needed from the Interim Report, which was emailed to you on 14 July)

 When: Wednesday 23 July & Thursday 24 July 2025
 Times: 3.00pm to 8.40pm (with dinner hour 5.00pm - 6.00pm)
 Where: Te Mana and Te Wehi Gymnasiums

-BOOKINGS CLOSE TODAY AT 5PM!

-To book an interview click on the following link:
-👉 <https://www.schoolinterviews.co.nz/>
-('Event Code' is needed from the Interim Report, which was emailed to you on 14 July)

 Students will be released at the end of Period 4 – 2.00pm on both days.